J&J taps British science quietly where Pfizer storms in

 But after years working on mergers and acquisitions within the U.S. group's pharmaceuticals division, he sees a clear rebalancing of the R&D model across J&J and the wider industry.

 "There is a shift to external research, absolutely.
-Most of the innovation is happening outside the walls of our organisation," he said.
+Most of the innovation is happening outside the walls of our organization," he said.

 "We as taxpayers fund a lot of academic research, so if we can help to make something from that academic research and help bring products closer to market then that is good for everybody."